solana-foundation/developer-content/docs/terminology.md

 ## program derived account (PDA)

-An account whose signing authority is a program and thus is not controlled by a private key like other accounts.
+An account whose signing authority is a program and thus is not controlled by a secret key like other accounts.

 ## program id